 Multiply 7 different customer measurements x3 dimensions x1 piece of paper +1 human manually entering dimensions into the WMS.

-A lot of businesses stick with the manual methods because back in the days dimensioning systems for small and medium boxes ranged between $13-20k.
-Pallet dimensioning systems, weren't even an option price-wise for small and mid-size companies.
+Many businesses stick with manual methods because back in the day, dimensioning systems for small and medium boxes ranged between $13-20k.
+Pallet dimensioning systems weren’t even an option price-wise for small and mid-size companies.

 4) Low Adoption of Mobile Technology